Hair Growth Supplements vs Medication

 The Hairy Pill® uses underlying technology invented by world-renowned dermatologist and hair loss expert Professor Rodney Sinclair.

 This technology has been researched, tested, refined and patented.
-It’s now been prescribed to well over 20,000 patients in Australia, both in-person through Professor Sinclair’s Melbourne clinic and online through The Hairy Pill®.
+It’s now treated well over 20,000 patients in Australia, both in-person through Professor Sinclair’s Melbourne clinic and online through The Hairy Pill®.

-We have more than 10 doctors ranging from GPs to dermatologists and specialist oncologists, who have trained under Professor Sinclair and are able to give you the answers you need in your hair loss journey.
+We have partnered with practitioners who have trained under Professor Sinclair and are able to give you the answers you need in your hairy journey.

 Learn more about The Doctors.